zerocore-ai/zerodb/README.md

 #### Developer Experience

-`zerodb` enhances productivity with an interactive shell, Language Server Protocol (LSP) server, linter, and formatter, providing a comprehensive set of tools for a seamless development experience.
+`zerodb` enhances productivity with an interactive shell, Language Server Protocol (LSP) server, and formatter, providing a comprehensive set of tools for a seamless development experience.

 </br>